vuthanhtung2412/nvim-config/learning_notes.md

-yi + observe which key suggestions : for advanced yanking ci + observe which key suggestions : for advanced changing di + observe which key suggestions : for advanced deleting
+yi + observe which key suggestions : for advanced yanking ci + observe which key suggestions : for advanced changing di + observe which key suggestions : for advanced deleting leader + qq : quit all leader + qS : Switch to another session

 ## What to learn